StevenPG/kubernetes-homelab/Part_4_Kubernetes/README.md

     kubectl create -f https://raw.githubusercontent.com/projectcalico/calico/v3.24.5/manifests/custom-resources.yaml

-Then we'll print our pods and make sure eveyrthing worked.
+Then we'll print our pods and make sure everything worked.

     watch kubectl get pods -n calico-system

+Now for the node to come up correctly, we need to allow the components that keep the control plane and etcd running by designating our node as a master node.
+We'll do this be tainting all the nodes using

+    kubectl taint nodes --all node-role.kubernetes.io/control-plane- node-role.kubernetes.io/master-

 Follow the instructions and we'll get going on the second node.